The Serpent's Fall

 “Amen,” random voices echoed from the congregation.

 The pastor paced across the stage, his voice rising with passion.
 “John 14:27: ‘Peace I leave with you; my peace I give you.
 I do not give to you as the world gives.
 Do not let your hearts be troubled and do not be afraid.’
 And 2 Timothy 1:7 reminds us: ‘For God has not given us a spirit of fear, but of power and of love and of a sound mind.’”
-He paused, scanning the faces before him.
+He paused, scanning the small crowd.
 “Tonight, let’s pray for our city and its people.
 He hears your prayers!
 1 Peter 3:12 says: ‘For the eyes of the Lord are on the righteous and his ears are attentive to their prayer, but the face of the Lord is against those who do evil.’
 Let us now stand and bow our heads in prayer.
 I’ll give you ten minutes of private prayer, and then we’ll close together.
 Pray for our city, our people, and its leaders.
 Afterward, I will ask you to lift your eyes and raise your hands while I close off with a prayer.
 You may continue.”

 * * *